-At Cheshire Writing Services, we’re passionate about bringing forgotten artistic gems back to the fore.
-Here is our own selection of films from the 70’s which deserve to be cherished (and if you don’t agree with any selection, please let us know!):-
+At Cheshire Writing Services, we’re passionate about bringing forgotten artistic gems back into the spotlight.
+Here is a selection of films from the 70’s which deserve to be cherished – and if you don’t agree with any of our choices, please let us know!

 Captain Kronos Vampire Hunter (1973) click here

 A late-era Hammer classic, Captain Kronos is an innovative cross-genre movie which cleverly breaks the traditional horror mould while retaining the nubile wenches, blood-sucking nobles and sharpened stakes we know and love.
 The script combines the swash-buckling action of classic British movies like The Prisoner of Zenda with the understated erotica of Hammer’s best vampire films (The Vampire Lovers, Twins of Evil).
 There are even hints of Sergio Leone’s Spaghetti Westerns lurking in the local brothel-cum-tavern!

 Set in some unspecified European locale during the eighteenth century, Kronos follows two professional vampire hunters in their quest to rid a village of a hooded shape-shifter which drains young women of their youth and beauty.
 Captain Kronos is a valiant ex-soldier whose family was murdered by vampires, while his hunchbacked sidekick offers intellectual and moral support to his master’s relentless crusade.
 Although Hammer had plans to turn this fascinating premise into a lucrative franchise, the studio sadly closed before a second Kronos movie could be made.
 Happily, an excellent graphic novel subsequently added further adventures to the Kronos canon and a big-budget remake is being touted.